This one-click connects Military Members, Veterans and their Families to assistance in Massachusetts.

 Residences at Brighton Marine

-Brighton Marine closed on financing for a first-of-its kind, $46-million initiative that will create 102 units of affordable housing in Boston with preference to veterans of all income levels.
+Brighton Marine closed on financing for a first-of-its kind, $46-million initiative that will create 102 units of housing in Boston with preference to veterans of all income levels.
 The units will be built adjacent to Brighton Marine’s campus and provide apartments for qualifying veterans and their families who want to live in Boston but do not have the means to afford more expensive housing options.
 The transit-oriented site is located along the MBTA’s Green Line subway route.

 The building is comprised of six stories, with a range of units from studio to three bedrooms, covered and uncovered parking, and community amenities such as fitness center, community room, media room, classroom and child play area.

-Homeless Veterans’ Housing Fund
+Homeless Veterans’ Endowment Fund

 The Board of Directors of Brighton Marine Health Center approved an initiative on July 30, 2015 to establish an endowment fund of $200,000 to reduce Veterans’ homelessness in and around Boston.
-The Homeless Veterans’ Housing Fund is used to assist Veterans by funding expenses associated with obtaining housing that have not been met by public or other financing programs.
+The Homeless Veterans’ Endowment Fund is used to assist Veterans by funding expenses associated with obtaining housing that have not been met by public or other financing programs.
 On October 26, 2017, the Board of Directors approved continued funding to supplement the endowment fund in increments of $50,000 as needed.
 As of January 31, 2018, the fund has assisted 264 veterans.

 The goal of this fund is to assist agencies with funding gaps associated with placement of homeless Veterans in permanent housing using a VASH Certificate subsidy.